lucyach/jointplugin/README.md

 - **Solutions**:
   - Check client particle settings (All/Decreased/Minimal)
   - Verify server TPS (should be 20.0)
-  - Test with `/testjoints joint` for immediate effects
+  - Test with Creative mode joints for immediate effects

 **Issue 5: Contact High Not Working**
 - **Symptoms**: Nearby players unaffected